ItalyStrap/platform-requirements-check/README.md

 $requirements = new Minimum_Requirements( '5.3', '3.5', 'YOUR PLUGIN NAME', array( 'plugin-needed/plugin-needed.php' ) );

 /**
- * And check compatibility on install
+ * Check compatibility on install
+ * If is not compatible on install print an admin_notice */ register_activation_hook( __FILE__, array( $requirements, 'check_compatibility_on_install' ) );

+/**
+ * If it is already installed and activated check if example new version is compatible, if is not don't load plugin code and prin admin_notice
  */
-register_activation_hook( __FILE__, array( $requirements, 'check_compatibility_on_install' ) );

-/**
- * Check also if it is already installed and activated */ if ( ! $requirements->is_compatible_version() ) {
+if ( ! $requirements->is_compatible_version() ) {